Pelvic Inflammatory Disease (PID)

 What is PID?

 Pelvic inflammatory disease, or PID, is an infection of the female reproductive system.
 It is a leading cause of infertility in the U.S. Left untreated, PID can result in serious health complications.

 How do women get PID?

-PID is often caused by a sexually transmitted infection (STI) like gonorrhea or chlamydia.
-However, you can get PID without having an STI.
+PID is often caused by a sexually transmitted disease (STD) like gonorrhea or chlamydia.
+However, you can get PID without having an STD.